KevinChngJY/azurefunction_matlab_deployment/MATLAB_Compiler_Azure_Function.md

 4) Docker and Docker ID
 5) MATLAB and MATLAB Compiler SDK

+### Prerequisite check
+In a terminal or command window,

+1) Run

+...
+func --version
+...

+to check that the Azure Functions Core Tools are version 2.7.1846 or later.

+2) Run

+...
+az --version
+...

+to check that the Azure CLI version is 2.0.76 or later.

+3) Run

+...
+az login
+...

+to sign in to Azure and verify an active subscription.

+4) Run

+...
+python --version (Linux/MacOS) or py --version (Windows) ...

+to check your Python version reports 3.8.x, 3.7.x or 3.6.x.

+5) Run

+...
+docker login
+...

+to sign in to Docker.
+This command fails if Docker isn't running, in which case start docker and retry the command.

 ### References:
 1) [Generate Python Package and Build Python Application](https://www.mathworks.com/help/compiler_sdk/gs/create-a-python-application-with-matlab-code.htmll)
 2) [Create a function on Linux using a custom container (Azure Function)]https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-function-linux-custom-image?tabs=bash%2Cportal&pivots=programming-language-python)